Mom’s Best Potato Salad Recipe

 • Yellow Mustard: For a zesty kick and it adds a nice color.
 Feel free to substitute Dijon mustard if you prefer.

 • Sweet Pickle Relish: This is where the family is somewhat divided.
 There is the sweet pickle camp and the dill pickle camp.
 The good news is both taste great, it’s just a matter of personal preference.
-For less sweet, dill flavor use 5-6 diced baby dill pickles.
+For more dill flavor (and less sweet) use 5-6 diced baby dill pickles.

 • Fresh Dill Weed (finely chopped): Use fresh if you can, dried dill will do in a pinch, but you really can’t beat the flavor punch of fresh dill.